opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 Following are the permissions for file storages within OpenProject:

 - **View file links**: Allows a user to see file links to external storages Files tab of work packages
-- **Manage file links**: allows a user to create and edit file links in OpenProject
+- **Manage file links**: Allows a user to create and edit file links to work packages
 - **Manage file storages in project**: UPDATE

 Following are permissions for **External Storage**: